In 1887, twenty-two-year-old Julius Blumberg opened a small two room store at 115 Division Street in New York City’s Lower

 A leading contributor to the company’s growth was the all-in-one corporate kit conceived and designed by Ed.
 The “Black Beauty®”Corporate Kit became the best-selling product of its kind in the nation.

 In 1961, Julius Blumberg, Inc. acquired Legal Stationery Company and as Excelsior-Legal Stationery, Inc. became the principal nationwide outlet for Blumberg Law Products.

 The third generation of the Blumberg family to manage the company Robert (Bob) Blumberg joined the company in 1966 with the assignment of broadening the company’s share of the national market.
 Bob’s law training and experience practicing law gave him invaluable insight into the special requirements of the legal community.
 Within a few years the company opened branches in Texas, Illinois and Georgia.

-Recognizing the growing need of attorneys for informational and research services, BlumbergExcelsior formed the XL Corporate Services division in 1973.
+Recognizing the growing need of attorneys for informational and research services, BlumbergExcelsior formed a Corporate Services division in 1973.
 With representatives in every state and overseas and a core staff in Menands (Albany), NY, New York City and Austin, TX, the division now provides corporate, LLC, UCC, patent, trademark, motor vehicle search and filing, lien and bankruptcy searches and other informational research services.